3D and 4D World Modeling: A Survey: Applications

 \subsection{Other Emerging Applications}

 Beyond autonomous driving and robotics, 3D and 4D world models are expanding into scientific, medical, industrial, and safety-critical domains.
 These applications highlight their versatility in modeling complex spatial–temporal systems.
+General-purpose world foundation models increasingly aim to serve these domains at once, including Cosmos 3~\cite{cosmos3_2026}, a family of omnimodal world foundation models for physical AI; PAN~\cite{pan2025}, a general-purpose, interactive, long-horizon world model; HY-World 2.0~\cite{hyworld2_2026}, a multimodal model for reconstructing, generating, and simulating 3D worlds; and Lyra 2.0~\cite{lyra2_2026}, which produces explorable generative 3D worlds.

 \textbf{Scientific Discovery and Environmental Modeling.} World models capture natural dynamics from multimodal observations, supporting forecasting and exploratory simulation.
 Applications include climate and weather prediction~\cite{pathak2022fourcastnet,bi2023accurate,lam2023learning}, monitoring glacier retreat or floods, and simulating wildfire spread.
 By learning directly from data, they complement physics-based solvers with faster iteration.